 How much will be the worth of my UK Tax Returns?

-There is no upper limit on the amount of tax that you can claim after you leave the UK.
-This means your tax refund could be worth up to £900 or more.
-This makes it worth the time and effort for making a UK tax refund claim.
+There is no upper limit on the amount of tax you can claim after you leave the UK.
+Your tax refund could be worth up to £900 or more.
+Making a UK tax refund claim is worth the time and effort.

-The amount of UK tax rebate can vary due to a number of factors, such as how much tax you paid and whether you have other sources of income.
+The amount of a UK tax rebate can vary due to several factors, such as how much tax you paid and whether you have other sources of income.